sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 Free.liftF(3.some).stringify // Free: 3
 ```

-Here, we use a `Kleisli` that requires a `Stringify` instance of the type it contains and a value `A` (thus the method is not implicit):
+Here, we use a `Kleisli` which requires a `Stringify` instance of the type it contains and a value `A` (thus the method is not implicit):

 ```scala
 def kleisliStringify[F[_]: Stringify, A](a: A): Stringify[Kleisli[F, A, ?]] =